chbergmann/CurvedShapesWorkbench/README.md

 - Twists: Array of rotation angles for each rib.
 If empty, parameter Twist is used.
 - Surface: make a surface over the array items
 - Solid: make a solid if Base is a closed shape
 - Distribution: Algorithm for distance between array elements.
 Default is 'linear'.
-Also selectable: parabolic (x²), x³, sinusoidal, elliptic
+Also selectable: parabolic (x²), x³, sinusoidal, asinusoidal, elliptic
 - DistributionReverse: Reverses the direction of the Distribution algorithm

 Distribution Linear